 The next day we climb on to Camp 2.
 The weather is perfect.
-We sleep fast, get up at 2 a.m., are at Camp 3 on the ridge at sunrise.
+We sleep fast, get up at 2 a.m., and are at Camp 3 on the ridge at sunrise.
 The ridge is a perfect rolling line above us, the plains of Tibet spread out in that distinctive purple-pink haze below.

-The snow deepens, we have a small team, and only a few Sherpa’s.
+The snow deepens, we have a small team of 4, and only a few Sherpa’s.
 We are all taking turns breaking trail up the spectacular ridge.
 There are no ropes, no-one in front of us, no trail.
 We are hugging the ridge, hiding from the avalanche prone slopes below.
 It’s long and hard, but by 4:30 p.m. we summit.

 Yes, a bit late, but skies are clear and wind is low.
 We have headlamps, what is there to worry about?
 We follow our tracks down in as much of a rush as 1,000 meter descent will allow.
 We are back in Camp 2 by 11 p.m.

 We wander back to Base Camp the next day, I’m walking with the Sirdar.

 “All ok at home?”
 “Oh yes, he says.
-I thought all the phone calls were something family related in Kathmandu.
+I thought all his earlier phone calls were something family related in Kathmandu.
 I was curious.